cuongkane/blog/posts/2023/07/django_ninja.md

 ## Syntax

-Django-ninja writes and defines schemas is the same as Pydantic.
+Django-ninja defines schemas as similar to Pydantic or FastAPI.

 So, like Pydantic, schema classes follow the [PEP 484](https://peps.python.org/pep-0484/): `variable_name: type`.